 The executive branch of the Federal Government is responsible for enforcing the laws made by Congress.
-Its agencies and departments make regulations to implement the laws.
+Its agencies and departments make regulations to implement and enforce the laws.

 Once a year, all federal regulations are compiled into the Code of Federal regulations (CFR).
-This Code is divided into 50 titles representing various subjects.
+This Code is divided into 50 titles representing a variety of subjects.

 Proposed and final regulations, executive orders, and other executive documents are first published in the Federal Register.
 Search and Browse the Federal Register issues from 1994 to the present.